 A named scholarship can be established with a $8,000 donation.
 The donation can be received in one lump sum or over 2 years.

-For setting up a named scholarship, please contact the Upakar Board at firstname.lastname@example.org.
+To setup a new named scholarship, please contact us at email@example.com.

-During his brief life, Dr. Ajay K. Ojha touched the lives of countless people through various endeavors.
+During his brief life, Dr. Ojha touched the lives of countless people through various endeavors.
 He worked as a consultant for the federal government in Washington, D.C.
-He served on several boards including Upakar Foundation, a Trustee for the South Asian Bar Association of North America Foundation, and as a member of the Alumni Committee on Racial and Ethnic Diversity for the University of North Carolina.
-He was member of the DC Commission on Asian and Pacific Islander Community Development.
-He was very active in the community, serving as the President for the Network of South Asian Professionals-D.C.
-Chapter (NetSAP D.C.), participating as a co-planner for the South Asian Americans Leading Together (SAALT) annual “Be the Change” community service event, and volunteering with Asha for Education.
+He served on several boards including Upakar Foundation, a Trustee for the South Asian Bar Association of North America Foundation, and a member of the University of North Carolina Alumni Committee on Racial and Ethnic Diversity.
+He was active in the community as a member of the DC Commission on Asian and Pacific Islander Community Development, President for the Network of South Asian Professionals-D.C.
+Chapter (NetSAP D.C.), a co-planner for the South Asian Americans Leading Together (SAALT) annual “Be the Change” community service event, and Asha for Education.

 It was his work with children that brought Ajay the most joy.
-At the time of his unexpected death, he was on a volunteer service mission helping build a secondary school in El Paredon, Guatemala.
-His death at such a young age was a tragedy, but his legacy of commitment to community and to improving the lives of others will continue to inspire others.
-To celebrate his life, a scholarship fund has been created through the Upakar Foundation in his name – the Ajay Ojha Memorial Scholarship.
+At the time of his unexpected death, he was helping build a secondary school in Guatemala.
+His legacy of commitment to community and to improving the lives of others will continue to inspire.

 Dedicated contributions towards his fund may be made by mail to the Upakar Foundation (use the memo field to designate Ajay Ojha Memorial Scholarship) or by donating online by clicking on the DONATE button and selecting the AOMS box.